State-by-state orders to stay home can also make it hard to seek mental health help in a traditional way.

 2. Insight Timer

-This app offers nearly 10,000 free guided meditations to choose from.
+This app offers 70,000 free guided meditations to choose from.
 Users can modify the meditation to what they need at the moment, choosing from options ranging from ambient sounds to the sounds of bells.

 Insight Timer also has more than 3,000 discussion groups and local meet-ups run by users.